danilotandrade1518/orca-sonhos-back/docs/tasks/UC039-criar-envelope.md

 - [ ] Orçamento deve existir e estar ativo

 ### **Fluxo Principal**
-1. Validar autorização do usuário no orçamento
+1. Validar acesso do usuário ao orçamento
 2. Validar dados do envelope
 3. Verificar unicidade do nome no orçamento
 4. Validar categorias associadas (se informadas)